kbase/narrative/docs/adrs/0002-integration-testing-library.md

 ## Decision Outcome

-Cypress will be used for integration and e2e testing.
+Selenium WebDriver will be used for integration and e2e testing.

 ## Consequences

-KBase developers will have to learn a new testing frame work.
-There will also be overhead to create and maintain additional tests.
+There will be overhead to create and maintain additional tests.

 ## Pros and Cons of the Alternatives